ComposableFi/composable/docs/benchmarking.md

 ```

 In our runtime we need to tell the benchmark library to execute our benchmarks, so we can easily use it.
-This is done in with the dispatch_benchmark function.
+This is done with the [dispatch_benchmark](https://github.com/paritytech/substrate/blob/polkadot-v0.9.8/frame/benchmarking/src/utils.rs#L93) function.
 All benchmarks
 we want to enable needs to be added to the Vec list we are creating in this function.
-So simply add it with the add_benchmark! macro function:
+So simply add it with the [add_benchmark](https://docs.rs/frame-benchmarking/3.0.0/frame_benchmarking/macro.add_benchmark.html) macro function:

 ```rust
 ...